 Alternative Approval Process (AAP)

-An AAP reduces the costs, time and resources associated with a referendum and offers increased convenience to electors by providing at least 30 days to submit response forms.
+An AAP saves the costs, time and resources of an Assent Vote and provides eligible electors at least 30 days to voice their opposition.

 How an Alternative Approval Process Works

-• If you are in favour of adoption of the bylaw in question, or other matter before the electorate, no action is required.
+• If you are in favour of adoption of the bylaw , no action is required.

-• If you are an eligible resident or non-resident property elector of the District of Squamish and you are opposed to the adoption of the bylaw or other matter, without it first receiving assent of the electors by voting (referendum), you may sign an Alternative Approval Process Elector Response Form.
+• If you are an eligible elector and you are opposed to adoption of the bylaw you will need to complete and submit an Alternative Approval Process Elector Response Form before the deadline

-• If 10% of eligible voters in the District of Squamish complete and submit the form then Council must either abandon the bylaw or put it to assent voting (referendum) to obtain approval of the electors.
+• If 10% of eligible electors complete and submit the form, Council must either abandon the bylaw or put it to an Assent Vote (referendum) to obtain approval.

-• If less than 10% of eligible voters in the District of Squamish complete and submit the response form, then elector approval is received and Council can choose to proceed with the initiative.
+• If less than 10% of eligible voters complete and submit the response form, Council can proceed with bylaw adoption.

 When does the District of Squamish run AAPs?

-The District of Squamish runs AAPs annually to engage electors in approving borrowing related costs.
+The District of Squamish runs AAPs annually to seek community approval for long-term borrowing costs.

 Who is eligible to participate in an AAP?

-Any individual who qualifies as a resident elector or non-resident property elector within the area affected by the subject matter of the AAP (usually it is District-wide, but it is possible that an AAP could be limited to a smaller area) can participate.
+Any individual who qualifies as a resident elector or non-resident property elector within the area affected by the subject matter of the AAP can participate.
+AAPs are often District-wide, but can also be limited to a small area of town.

 What happens during an AAP?